nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

 // the difference between the numbers is: -0.0000000000000036
 ```

-A disputed strategy of solving this is to introduce an *epsilon* (a very small value representing tolerance), and compare doubles by aproximating equality.
-So instead of doing the comparison (`x==y`) directly, we can compare their difference with epsilon.
+A disputed strategy of solving this is to introduce an *epsilon* (a very small value representing tolerance) and compare doubles by approximating equality.
+So instead of making the comparison (`x==y`) directly, we can compare their difference with epsilon.

 ```cpp
 double epsilon = 0.000001;